 Getting to the top is a challenge but the views are spectacular and awe-inspiring.
 If you’re up to it, hiking Mount Inerie is one of the best things to do in Bajawa, Flores.

-The hike starts at 2:30 am to ensure you reach the summit for an epic sunrise.
-The total hiking time is about 6 hours so many people skip this due to time (and of course fitness levels).
+The hike starts at 2:30 am so that you can reach the summit for an epic sunrise.
+The total hiking time is about 6 hours so many people skip this attraction in Bajawa due to time (and of course fitness levels).

 A guide is needed to climb Mount Inerie as the path is not marked, there is loose volcanic rock everywhere, and it’s extremely steep.
 For these reasons, it isn’t a very popular hike and the route is not crowded.